OscarNgombo/OscarNgombo/README.md

 ## 💼 Professional Experience
 - **Labour Market Research Analyst** at the Directorate of Labour Markets Research and Analysis (6 months)
   - Conducted data mining and data warehousing
-  - Analyzed and interpreted complex data sets to drive business decisions
+  - Analysed and interpreted complex data sets to drive business decisions
   - Coded datasets to industrial standards using predefined ETL approaches
-  - Developed interactive dashboards and reports to visualize key metrics
+  - Developed interactive dashboards and reports to visualise key metrics
   - Collaborated with cross-functional teams to implement data-driven solutions

 - **Data Analyst** at Mombasa Water Supply and Sanitation Company Ltd (3 years)
-  - Analyzed and interpreted complex data sets to drive business decisions
+  - Analysed and interpreted complex data sets to drive business decisions
-  - Developed interactive dashboards and reports to visualize key metrics
+  - Developed interactive dashboards and reports to visualise key metrics
   - Collaborated with cross-functional teams to implement data-driven solutions
   - Developed a mobile app to facilitate Data collection